lokesh8772/Geo_obsidian_vault/economy/Gvot initiatives/PM E-DRIVE Scheme.md

 - Success depends on effective implementation and uptake by beneficiaries and participating entities.

 ### ✍️ **Recent Updates / Current Affairs Angle**
 - Scheme notified on September 29, 2024, and operational from October 1, 2024, to March 31, 2026.
+Scheme extended by 2 yrs upto March 31, 2028
 - Focus on providing affordable and environment-friendly public transportation options.
 - Emphasis on supporting e-2Ws and e-3Ws registered for commercial purposes, with private e-2Ws also eligible.
 - Introduction of e-Vouchers for streamlined incentive disbursal.